-Gavin Prodger slammed into Lily Lockwood with his Audi A1 on Watling Street at 6.50pm on July 10, 2021, killing the young girl instantly.
-Originally sentenced to 12 years for careless driving causing death and cocaine possession, his jail term has now been slashed to eight and a half years on appeal.
+Gavin Prodger’s Audi A1 slammed into Lily Lockwood on Watling Street at 6.50pm on July 10, 2021, killing the young girl instantly.
+Originally jailed for 12 years for careless driving causing death and cocaine possession, his sentence has now been cut to eight and a half years on appeal.

 Speeding and Phone Use Caught on CCTV

-Shocking CCTV footage showed Lily checking the road carefully as she crossed to meet friends in a park in Stone.
-But Prodger was tearing down the road at 47mph in a 30mph zone, distracted by his phone as he sent a photo moments before the tragedy.
+Shocking CCTV shows Lily carefully checking the road as she crossed to meet friends in a Stone park.
+But Prodger was tearing down Watling Street at 47mph in a 30mph zone, distracted by his phone as he sent a photo moments before the crash.

-Emergency crews rushed Lily to hospital but she died shortly after.
-Tests revealed Prodger, from Beaulieu Rise in Rochester, had cocaine and its metabolite benzoylecgonine in his system at the time.
+Emergency crews rushed Lily to hospital, but she died shortly after.
+Tests revealed Prodger, from Beaulieu Rise, Rochester, had cocaine and its metabolite benzoylecgonine in his system at the time.

 “Prodger’s decision to drive that day cost a young child her life and left a family in mourning,” said Detective Constable Lee Berridge.
 “Not only was he speeding and using his phone, but he also had a known eyesight condition and was under the influence of class A drugs.”

-At the Court of Appeal in Central London on October 31, 2025, Prodger’s lawyers argued the original 12-year sentence was too harsh.
-A forensic collision expert testified that despite being high, Prodger’s reaction time was “impeccable” and could not have been quicker.
+On October 31, 2025, the Court of Appeal in Central London heard Prodger’s lawyers argue the original 12-year sentence was too harsh.
+A forensic collision expert testified that despite being high, Prodger’s reaction time was “impeccable” and couldn’t have been quicker.

-His defence also challenged claims he showed little remorse.
-Prodger had initially denied speeding or using his phone, though police proved otherwise.
+The defence challenged claims Prodger showed little remorse.
+He initially denied speeding or phone use, despite police proof.
 After Lily’s death, he even reoffended twice by driving under the influence of cocaine.

 Judge Philip Statman said at sentencing: “I find very little that indicates genuine remorse and understanding of precisely what you have done.”

-However, appeal judges ruled the case was wrongly placed in the highest culpability category for careless driving (level A) and reclassified it as culpability B, leading to the sentence being cut to eight years and six months.
+However, appeal judges ruled the case was wrongly placed in the highest culpability category (level A) and downgraded it to culpability B — slashing his sentence to eight years and six months.

-The court heard Prodger is now “appalled” by the tragedy he caused.
-But that offers little comfort to Lily’s grieving family, still mourning their little girl taken far too soon on a quiet street that summer evening.
+Prodger is reported to be “appalled” by the tragedy he caused.
+But that offers little comfort to Lily’s grieving family, who are still mourning their little girl taken far too soon on a quiet summer evening.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.